Transporting a Pet’s Remains

-To support systems that will facilitate interstate and international transportation of a pet’s remains for an earth burial back home.
+To support and announce systems that will facilitate interstate and international transport of a pet’s remains for an earth burial back home.

 If you ever travel with your pet, or if you and your pet temporarily move away from home and your pet dies, how will you transport your pet’s body if you want a burial back home?
 In the U.S., Homeland Security only allows air transport of a pet’s body if arranged by a licensed shipper.
 Yet where can one find such a service?

 Interstate Transportation: We seek to identify and encourage one entity (e.g., pet cemetery, pet transporter, veterinary practice, crematory, or mortuary) in every state to be licensed as a shipper in order to legally ship the body of a pet’s remains by air transport, whenever the need arises.

 May 22, 2012 – we identified two local shippers: Miami’s Pet Heaven Memorial Park, and Los Angeles’ Pets To Vets pet transporter (formerly Pet Taxi LA).
 We are looking for other shippers in other cities.

 November 21, 2015 – Animal Transporters, which previously provided this service, was sold over a year ago; the new owner will not provide this service.

 International Transportation: We seek to identify and encourage one entity (e.g., pet cemetery, pet transporter, veterinary practice, crematory, or mortuary) in every nation to be licensed as a shipper that can legally ship the body of a pet’s remains by air transport, whenever the need arises.

 July 20, 2015 – We are now exploring transportation options – by plane, ship or train – between nations.
 Due to international laws, this will be a much more daunting task.
 We welcome your stories, help and leads, and will post information and updates as we learn anything new.